Ways Stay-at-Home Parents Can Protect Their Rights Following Divorce

 Brush up on Illinois child support laws - As of 2016, there were a number of changes to Illinois family law pertaining to child support and custody.
 For example, the law now allocates specific responsibilities to each parent and has eliminated sole or joint custody.
 The non-residential parent (formerly the non-custodial parent) will be responsible to pay you, the residential parent, child support based on calculation percentages set forth by Illinois law.
 To arm yourself with the resources necessary to protect your child’s best interest, brush up on the latest state child support and custody laws with your divorce attorney.
 Doing so will not only protect your child’s well being, it will also protect you, as a former stay-at-home parent, in terms of your rights with your children and your ability to care for them financially.

 Your lifestyle as a stay-at-home parent may change following your divorce, but you may be entitled to a number of rights that allow you the security and peace of mind you need to move into the next phase of your life.
 Speak with a skilled Kane County divorce lawyer today for guidance and sound legal counsel as you transition from one chapter to the next.
-Call Shaw Family Law, P.C at 630-584-5550 for a personal consultation.
+Call Shaw Sanders, P.C., P.C at 630-584-5550 for a personal consultation.